listerreg/storm/README.md

 ## Transactions and bulk operations

-We can write multiple entities in one atomic transactions.
+We can write multiple entities in one atomic transaction.
 To do this we're passing the `std::vector` consisting of pointers to the entities to the `SaveEntities` function.
 It's worth noting that entities don't have to be of the same type.

 ```c++
 Person person1;